Azure-Samples/AI-Video-Intelligence-Solution-Accelerator/README.md

 naming it "VideoProcessorModule".
 Provide the URI of the module as described above.
 The URI is: `docker.io/azureaivideo/videoprocessormodule:0.0.24-amd64`
 1. Generate a SAS Url for your container:
+    * Leave the Device tab open, and open a new [portal.azure.com](https://portal.azure.com) tab in your browser.
-    * Go to the storage account for your solution's resource group.
+    * Navigate to the storage account for your solution's resource group.
     * Under **Settings**, Select the **Shared Access Signature**
     * On **Allowed services** select **Blob only**
     * On **Allowed resource types** select **Container + Object**
     * On **Allowed permissions** select **Write + Create**
     * Leave **Start time** as-is
     * Select some appropriate **End time** at least a few months into the future.
-    * Click the **Generate SAS and connection string** button, use the generated Connection String for the contents of blobStorageSasUrl in the next step
+    * Click the **Generate SAS and connection string** button, use the generated Connection String for the contents of blobStorageSasUrl in the next step.
+    * Return to the tab in your browser where you're defining the modules.
 1. Check the *Set module twin's desired properties* checkbox.
 1. Modify the module twin.
 The module twin should look like
 ```json